theMHD-120/MicroLab-Spring2025/README.md

 **Tests performed:**
 - Running a web server on the ESP32 board (web server initialization)
 - RGB lighting with user-controlled remote control
+  - Remote control is done via an HTML page
-  - ESP32 as a web server (can be in Access Point (AP) or Station modes)
+  - ESP32 as a web server can be in Access Point (AP) and Station modes

 <br />